raphabahr/Drum-kit/README.md

 This is my Web Eletric Drum kit !

-# Portfolio - Raphael Bahr - In progress
+# Drum Kit - Raphael Bahr - In progress

 # Sobre o projeto - About the project